ctavispost/personalPortfolio/project04.md

 At launch, we listed only 50 donation sites.
 As locations were added at a high rate, anticipating issues of scale was important.
 The HTML structure I chose worked well here.
 But the styling could have done more.

-findthemasks operates on a strong assumption that users arrive already motivated, and so it attempts to be as simple as possible.
+findthemasks operated on a strong assumption that users arrived already motivated, and so it attempted to be as simple as possible.
 I had tried to stick to this theme using a single font family.
 Even with different font sizes and opacity to indicate hierarchy, once the donation site list grew over a thousand, it needed to help users quickly differentiate cities and hospitals when scrolling.

 User feedback brought this to our attention a week after launch.
 If I had considered this opportunity at the beginning, I would have used an easy to read, serif font for cities and states, while the hospitals would have been sans serif like the rest of the page.

-In retrospect, it's obvious that more content can make the same-styled page seem more complex and harder to read.
+In retrospect, it's obvious that more content can make a single font page seem more complex and harder to read.
 This is something I will carry with me when I consider how to make products robust.
 </section>
 </div>
 </article>